external parent Resources

-Children’s Hospice and Palliative Care Coalition – Resources
+Children’s Hospice and Palliative Care Coalition – Family Resources

 This Web site provides parents access to the Partnership for Parents support network, an opportunity to share your stories of hope and messages of love about your children, and an extensive list of link to resources and organizations for families and friends of children with life-threatening conditions.
 Topics covered include: sibling support, financial assistance, and emotional/grief support.

 Family-to-Family Health Information Centers (F2F HICs) are non-profit, family-staffed organizations that help families of children and youth with special health care needs (CYSHCN) and the professionals who serve them.
 Because the health care needs of CYSHCN are chronic and complex, parents and caregivers are often challenged with finding the resources to provide and finance health care for their children.
 F2F HICs are uniquely able to help families because they are by parents and family members of CYSHCN themselves who have first-hand experience navigating the maze of services and programs for CYSHCN.

 Palliative Care: Conversations Matter

 This campaign of the National Institute of Nursing Research is intended to raise awareness of pediatric palliative care.
 It aims to increase the use of palliative care for children living with a serious illness and encourages parents and caregivers to ask their health care provider how they can receive palliative care services.
 Parents can search for a palliative care program at a hospital in their area and get answers to common questions.

 Parents of children with life-threatening conditions have unique needs, questions, and concerns.
 At Partnership for Parents you can join a support network created for you, by parents like you.

 Please check back as we add information to help answer your questions, such as: